clough42/node-red-contrib-excursion/README.md

 While it is running, the node displays its status:

 - 'OK' - The value is in the allowable range.
-- 'Soft excursion...' - The most recent value is outside the allowable range.
+- 'Soft excursion...' - The most recent value is outside the soft range.
 The timer is running.
 - 'Excursion!' - An excursion has been triggered and data is being sent to the output.
 - 'Waiting for data' - No data values have arrived yet.